liampc/100-days-of-code/log.md

 Progress: practice css creating navbar, study fundamentals of web apps

 Thoughts: was not that productive yesterday due, was curious about Full Stack open, read the first part about fundamentals of web apps.
 I understood the lesson but the following ones are too advance for me.
 I thought I was able to change curriculum, but decided to finish at least the whole javascript section in The Odin Project.

+## Day 67: July 29 2020

+Progress: watched CS50 lesson, do image slider mini project

+Thoughts: learnt about concept of memory pointers in CS, practice CSS, setting up of project by installing npm packages by creating an image slider.
+Still having a difficult time doing CSS, its easy to make it work but difficult for me to make it look good.
+Already have an idea how to create the JS, will try to apply it tomorrow.